 In Farworld, Land keep, Rhaidnan betrays his friends Kyja and Marcus to the Zentan.
 One chapter later, after being berated by his family, he takes a flaming dagger to the chest to save Kyja- saying as he bursts into flames

 " tell Char I didn't disappoint.
 Made...children...proud"

 The character of A.J.
 Raffles, upper-middle-class gentleman-thief created by E.W.
-Hornung, volunteers with his sidekick Bunny for service in the Boer War after his exposure; Raffles is killed, Bunny is wounded.
+Hornung, volunteered with his sidekick Bunny for service in the Boer War after his exposure; Raffles is killed, Bunny is wounded.
 In the words of George Orwell, it was Raffles' only acceptable way out.
 "A duke who has served a prison sentence is still a duke, whereas a mere man about town, if once disgraced, ceases to be "about town" for evermore....
 According to the public-school code there is only one means of rehabilitation: death in battle.
 Raffles dies fighting against the Boers (a practised reader would foresee this from the start), and in the eyes of both Bunny and his creator this cancels his crimes."

 In the novel Death Star, the Imperial gunner for the battlestation feels horrible for destroying Alderaan.
 He can't get over the guilt of being directly responsible of the deaths of two billion people.
 So when Luke is racing for the exhaust port and he is ordered to destroy Yavin IV, he hesitates and orders his crew to stand by, unknowingly giving Luke just enough time to score a direct hit and destroy the battlestation before it could destroy Yavin IV.